sandersonb/firehose-nodejs-starter/README.md

 node server.js env=prod
 ```

-It should negotiate a token with the Token API service, and begin consuming from the firehose.
+It should negotiate a token with the Token API service, and begin consuming from LiveStream.
 If an error occurs, determine if the error had to do with requesting the token, or if it had
-to do with connecting to the firehose string.
+to do with connecting to LiveStream string.
 If the error deals with the token, double check your
 credentials in `config.js`.
-If the problem is with connecting to the firehose stream server,
+If the problem is with connecting to LiveStream stream server,
 double check the streamUrl in `config.js`.
-If you get unauthorized problems at the firehose stream,
+If you get unauthorized problems at LiveStream stream,
 this probably means the stream is not configured for your user on the Adobe side, and you will need to reach out.

 ### Setup client